-This Review Guide was created to provide a brief summary of the Port of Seattle's draft Maritime Climate and Air Action Plan (MCAAP) and highlight sections that may be of interest to members of Seattle's near-port communities.
-The Port of Seattle is conducting engagement events on the draft Plan over summer 2021.
-A final plan, incorporating feedback from engagement, will be presented to commission in late 2021.
+This Community Quick Reference Guide was created to provide a brief summary of Charting the Course to Zero: Port of Seattle's Maritime Climate and Air Action Plan (MCAAP) and highlight sections that may be of interest to members of Seattle's near-port communities.

+A pre-decisional draft of the MCAAP is now available online.
+This version incorporates feedback from engagement events convened over the summer of 2021.
+A summary of the engagement process, feedback received, and how feedback informed the plan is available on our website.
+The pre-decisional draft and adoption resolution will be presented to Port of Seattle Commission in two readings scheduled for October 26 and November 16.
 Ongoing engagement and involvement of near-port communities in decision-making will be critical even after the MCAAP is adopted to identify, develop, prioritize and implement projects that improve air quality, protect community health, and stop climate change.